-Keeping a car clean when you have kids is nearly impossible!
-I struggled for years to keep my car clean and I have learned a few things through the years that have really helped.
 It is by no means even close to as perfect as my pictures look – it only lasts for a few days after I clean it.
 But my tips work!
 They make great strides in keeping my car clean and I can absolutely see a difference when I am following my own advice.
-Here are some of my very best car organization tips!

 I grew up with a Dad who was very particular with his cars.
 I was trained from a very young age not to touch or lean up against the car (no writing ‘Clean Me!’ on the paint!), and I definitely have many memories of my Dad washing and waxing the cars.

-When I was 16 I got my own car.
-In order to keep my car clean, we even went to the extent of buying new black towels to cover the car mats so they didn’t get ruined.
+When I was 16, I got my own car.
+In order to keep it clean, we even went to the extent of buying new black towels to cover the car mats so they didn’t get ruined.
 Which, really is a genius idea if you think about it – you can just throw the towels in the wash when they get dirty!
-So to say that keeping my car clean is important to me is an understatement.
-I have waxed and waned in my intensity but I have always tried to make an effort to take care of my cars.
+So to say that keeping my car organized is important to me is an understatement.

 Products I use: